Baby Merlin’s Magic Dream Sack Review: Transitioning From Baby Merlin’s Magic Sleepsuit

 Baby Merlin’s Dream Sack Features

-It is a no-sleeve sleep sack with a double jersey cotton layer (side note: I don’t know where they get this fabric, but it is so buttery soft, I tell my husband that I wish I could wear one to sleep 😆).
+• Double jersey cotton layer (side note: I don’t know where they get this fabric, but it is so buttery soft, I tell my husband I wish I could wear one to sleep 😆).

 Baby Merlin’s Magic Dream Sack FAQs